own2pwn/app-osx/README.md

 ----------------------------------------
 Desktop application &amp; system wide contextual menu integration for PrYv.

-**Current version :** iteration 5
+**Current version :** iteration 6

 ##Overview
 Use the status menu to access the general features.
 From here, you can create a note, pryv some files, display information about your account (in the console), delete all the events and access the [PrYv website](http://www.pryv.net).
-Now, you can also pryv file(s) from the Finder with a right click on the selection or with the keyboard shortcut CMD-SHIFT-M (arbitrary choice to avoid conflicts with other shortcuts) It currently only works offline.
+Now, you can also pryv file(s) from the Finder with a right click on the selection or with the keyboard shortcut CMD-SHIFT-M (arbitrary choice to avoid conflicts with other shortcuts.
+The same holds for the selected text in any application (same shortcut) It currently only works offline.
 The online connection to an account will be implemented really soon.

 ##Details
 The first time you'll launch the application, just enter a random username and token.
 It has no influence for the moment.
 Once connected, you can create some personal notes and pryv any files and folder.
 They follow the *event* structure of the PrYv API, storing a timestamp, tags, folder, etc...